Sarah Kerruish

-Sarah Kerruish is a documentary director, producer and writer.
+Sarah Kerruish is a Manx documentary director, producer and writer based in London.

-Early life and career
+Early life and education

+Kerruish grew up in Ballasalla, Isle of Man.
+Kerruish attended Ballasalla Primary School and Castle Rushen High School.
+She won the Ella Olesen scholarship to study at the University of Idaho, before moving back to London.

+Career

-Kerruish grew up on the Isle of Man.
-She attended the University of Idaho, before moving back to London.
-In 1994, she was part of the team that created the documentary series Moon Shot, which won the Peabody Award and a Primetime Emmy nomination.
-In 1998, she directed the documentary Dreams Spoken Here, about deaf children learning to speak.
+In 1994, Kerruish was part of the team that created the documentary series Moon Shot, which won the Peabody Award and a Primetime Emmy nomination.
+In 1998, she directed the documentary, Dreams Spoken Here, about deaf children learning to speak.
 She created a short film about the technical team in the White House during their last few days under the administration of Barack Obama.
-In 2018, she co-directed the documentary General Magic with Matt Maude, about the start-up company General Magic that was founded in 1989.
+In 2018, she co-directed the documentary General Magic with Matt Maude, about the start-up company, General Magic, that was founded in 1989.
 Kerruish recorded footage at the company in 1992 for a promotional video, which was used in the documentary.